#1 Sweetheart neckline

 #4 The wide V neckline

 If you have broad shoulders, a narrow V neckline can make them look broader.
 A wider V exposes more skin, and helps balance the width of your shoulders as well as gives a more natural look.
-It also helps balance out a pear shaped figure.
+It also helps balance out a pear-shaped figure.
+(See also: Which gown silhouette’s best for your shape?
+We help 5 real brides nail theirs)

 Image: Rico-A-Mona Bridal